Shengw3n/Shengw3n.github.io/_posts/2023-07-14-Design-Team.md

 <p align="center">
 Landing Legs V3
 </p>
-In this design the force distribution is fixed along with various optimization for the leg joints and foot.
+In this design the force distribution is fixed along with various optimization for the leg joints and feet.

 Alright let’s start building again :)